patorjk/figlet.js/README.md

 ## Release History
 * 2021.08.11 v1.5.2 Minor bug fixes.
-* 2020.07.12 v1.5.1 Fixed with with vertical smushing, updated lodash version.
+* 2020.07.12 v1.5.1 Fixed with vertical smushing, updated lodash version.
 * 2020.07.12 v1.5.0 Added width and whitespaceBreak options.
 * 2020.04.26 v1.4.0 Removed jQuery from preloader and examples.
 * 2020.02.23 v1.3.0 Added the "ANSI Regular" font and updated the README with info on how to use with Webpack.